corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/flows/overview.md

 Describe the flows available in Corda 5..

-o	Writing
+*	Testing (Unit, Flow)
-o	Testing (Unit, Flow)
+*	Debugging
-o	Debugging
+*	Using injectable service
-o	Using injectable service
+*	Integration tests
-o	Integration tests
+*	End to end tests (from a client like postman)
-o	End to end tests (from a client like postman) o	Standard sub flows (eg finality flow – but not till we have the ledger)
+*	Standard sub flows (eg finality flow – but not till we have the ledger)